Peter Bensley: Career

-Television
+Television and film

-One of Bensley's earliest roles was as Dennis Braithwaite on the Seven Network drama series Class of '74.
+One of Bensley's earliest roles was as Dennis Braithwaite on the Seven Network drama series Class of '75.
 He also appeared in ABC Television children's show, Waterloo Street.

-Bensley appeared in several Grundy Television soap operas including The Restless Years (1979); The Young Doctors as Dr. Mike Newman (from 1980 until the show finished in 1983); Prisoner as one of the three male prisoners, Matt Delaney (for 34 episodes in 1984); Neighbours (1986) as Tony Chapman; and Home and Away (1988 to 1990) as school teacher Andrew Foley.
+In 1976, he appeared in an episode of Rush, followed by a guest appearances in Chopper Squad and Tickled Pink in 1978.

+Bensley appeared in several Grundy Television soap operas, starting with The Restless Years in 1979.
+He then took on his one of his most well known roles as Dr. Mike Newman in The Young Doctors from 1980.
+After The Young Doctors was cancelled in 1983, Bensley played the title role of Stanley Dunstan in the 1984 comedy film Stanley.
+He had to have his hair cut short for the role and he did his own stunts.
+He followed this with a stint in Prisoner in 1984 as Matt Delaney, one of the three male prisoners.

+In 1986, Bensley played Tony Chapman in Neighbours.
+He joined Home and Away in 1988 as school teacher Andrew Foley.
+In 1992, he appeared as Dr. John Austin in the Australian miniseries The New Adventures of Black Beauty.
+Two years later, he guested in the G.P. episode "Ties of the Blood".
+The following year, he played Andrew Teigan, father of Jo Teigan, in the Australian/New Zealand co-production Mirror, Mirror.

+Bensley starred as Chief Inspector Jeff Hawker in the police procedural drama series Water Rats for the entire run from 1996 until 2001.
 In 2009, he returned to Neighbours for a two-episode guest role as Dean Naughton.

-In 1992, Bensley appeared as Dr. John Austin in the Australian miniseries The New Adventures of Black Beauty.
-In 1995, he appeared in the Australian/New Zealand co-production Mirror, Mirror, as Andrew Teigan, father of Jo Teigan.

-Bensley also appeared in the long-running television series Water Rats about the Sydney Harbour Water Police Squad, in which he had the major role of Chief Inspector Jeff Hawker for the entire series run (1996–2001).

-Film

-After The Young Doctors was cancelled, Bensley played the title role of Stanley Dunstan in the 1984 comedy film Stanley.
-He had to have his hair cut short for the role and he did his own stunts.
 Bensley appeared in the 2020 romantic comedy Romance on the Menu.

 Advertisements

-In the 1980s, Bensley appeared as a nude centrefold in the magazine, Cleo, wearing only strategically placed scuba gear.
-He also featured in a cheeky advertisement for Palmolive Gold, in which he is seen in bed with fellow The Young Doctors actress Judy McBurney, and semi-naked in a shower.
+In the 1980s, Bensley appeared as a nude centrefold in Cleo magazine wearing only strategically placed scuba gear.
+He also featured in an advertisement for Palmolive Gold, in which he is seen in bed with fellow The Young Doctors actress Judy McBurney, and semi-naked in a shower.